JUMP TO: ASSAULT | BATTERY | FALSE IMPRISONMENT | DEFENCES | WILKINSON v DOWNTON | REVISE | TEST

 It is possible for words, gestures or even silence to constitute assault if the claimant can be said to have been in immediate fear of physical force.

-In R v Ireland (1998) (CoA) several women had been subject to an extended campaign of harassment by the defendant which included silent telephone calls.
+In criminal case of R v Ireland (1998) (HoL) several women had been subject to an extended campaign of harassment by the defendant which included silent telephone calls.
 The court held that this could amount to assault if the victim reasonably expected an imminent act of physical force.

 BATTERY